 Moms must multitask.
 It is just a fact of life that time management for moms means multitasking.
 However, multitasking can streamline your day or it can leave you with a half dozen half-done projects in a day.
 Knowing how to multitask and when to multitask is the key to achieving better harmony in your work and home life.
-And one important factor in how much a work at home mom must multitask is how much child care she employs.
+And one important factor in how much work at home mom must multitask is how much childcare she employs.

 For kids of all ages, routines smooth transitions.
-And transitions can be the tough for kids.
+And transitions can be tough for kids.
 Getting an effective school morning routine is an important step in starting everyone’s day right.
 But routines help at other parts of the day too, i.e. naptime, bedtime, dinner, after school, homework, etc. And we moms can use routine as part of our own time management practices.
-Choosing to always check email, make phone calls or do other task at specific times ensures that these jobs get done.
+Choosing to always check email, make phone calls, or do another task at specific times ensures that these jobs get done.

 However, both kids and adults can get too attached to routines.
 Be flexible.
 Routines change as kids grow.
-Naps go away; kids become more proficient at chores; child care schedules change.
+Naps go away; kids become more proficient at chores; childcare schedules change.
 Be prepared to change your routines when necessary.

 No time management tip works for everyone because we all have different styles and weaknesses when it comes to organizing our time.
-Some of us may have to learn to stop procrastinating while others need to carve out a distraction free workspace in order to get anything done.
+Some of us may have to learn to stop procrastinating while others need to carve out a distraction-free workspace in order to get anything done.

 And so assessing whether yours is a good work-at-home personality is a first step in identifying and correcting your weaknesses.
 Develop a set of work-at-home ground rules that factor in the personality and ages of your children.

-Tools such as the Internet, computers, email and the phone are what make working from home possible for most of us.
+Tools such as the Internet, computers, email and the phone are what makes working from home possible for most of us.
 But these tools can actually hinder our time management efforts if not used effectively.

 Email management is perhaps one of the most important skills we can acquire because email can become a full-time job in itself if we let it.
 Tracking our time can lead to more efficiency by revealing our biggest time wasters.
-It can also help us determine which tools--which could range from free online applications to a new netbook--will help us manage our time best.
+It can also help us determine which tools—which could range from free online applications to a new netbook—will help us manage our time best.